christ2/project/Documentation.md

 ### In this project, I use JSON for data interchange medium to REST API
-### You can see the full code in backend.js file inside services folder
+### You can see the full code in backend.js file inside models folder

-1. Create local storage for register user. let users = JSON.parse(localStorage.getItem('users')) || [];
+1. Create local storage for register user.

+    let users = JSON.parse(localStorage.getItem('users')) || [];

 2. Wrap in timeout to simulate server api call.